snabb/diagio/README.md

 The Go package diagio implements I/O wrappers which can be useful for debugging and other diagnostics purposes.

-CounterReader implements an io.Reader which keeps track of bytes read from it.
+`CounterReader` implements an `io.Reader` wrapper which keeps track of number of bytes read from it.

-CounterWriter implements an io.Writer which keeps track of bytes written to it.
+`CounterWriter` implements an `io.Writer` wrapper which keeps track of number of bytes written to it.

-DiagReader implements an io.Reader which produces diagnostics output (number of bytes, current position, error, hex dump of data) whenever it is read from.
+`DiagReader` implements an `io.Reader` wrapper which produces diagnostics output (number of bytes, current position, error, hex dump of data) whenever it is read from.

-DiagWriter implements an io.Writer which produces diagnostics output (number of bytes, current position, error, hex dump of data) whenever it is written to.
+`DiagWriter` implements an `io.Writer` wrapper which produces diagnostics output (number of bytes, current position, error, hex dump of data) whenever it is written to.

 Documentation: